How to Grow Patio Tomatoes

 About Patio Tomatoes

-The Patio and Patio Hybrid tomato varieties give away their gardening instructions in their names.
-They are designed for growing on patios, decks or balconies in containers.
+Patio and patio hybrid tomato varieties give away their gardening instructions in their names.
+The patio tomato plant is perfect for those with limited space.
+They are designed for growing in small spaces such as patios, decks or balconies in containers.
 They grow to about two feet tall, with plenty of dark green foliage.
 These dwarf tomatoes are a determinate tomato variety that can be called the ideal container plant, and have become one of the most popular small container tomatoes sold in the United States.
-Determinate means they grow compactly and produce fruits that are close together.
-Patios also have relatively large fruit among the dwarf tomatoes, averaging about three to four ounces per tomato.
-Their strong stems and bush-like shape make them perfect for a good tomato yield right from your patio.
+Determinate types grow compactly and produce fruits that are close together.
+The patio plants also have relatively large fruit among the dwarf tomatoes, averaging about three to four ounces per tomato.
+Their strong main stem and bush-like shape make them perfect for a good tomato yield right from your patio.

 Ideal Soil Conditions for Tomatoes

-When growing dwarf tomatoes in containers, you need a well-drained, loose, but rich soil.
-You can use potting soil, which is mixed for this purpose, or make your own.
-Mix leaf mold or fine mulch in with some peat moss, vermiculite or perlite for a lightening effect that will ensure good drainage.
+When growing dwarf tomatoes in containers, you need a well-drained soil that is loose, but rich.
+A good choice is potting mix, which is mixed for this purpose, or make your own.
+For best results mix leaf mold or fine mulch with some peat moss, vermiculite or perlite for a lightening effect that will ensure good drainage.
 The basic soil that you mix these with should be a dark, moist soil like humus, or even compost.
-Add more peat, mulch or equivalents to heavy compost, though, to be sure it doesn’t retain water too heavily and risk root rot.
+Add more peat, mulch or equivalents to heavy compost, though, to be sure it doesn’t retain too much water and risk root rot.
 The mixture should resemble potting soil when you’re done.

 Patio Tomatoes Planting Time

 Patio tomatoes mature about 65 to 70 days from planting, so keep this in mind when planning your start date.
-If you have a short growing season, you may want to start with a nursery-bought seedling in mid-May to get a jump on the year and be sure you get the most out of your plant.
+If you live in colder climates with a short growing season, its a good idea to start with a nursery-bought tomato seedling in mid-May to get a jump on the year and be sure you get the most out of your plant.
 If you have the luxury of a warmer climate, start Patio seeds in April.
 Tomatoes need a consistent nighttime temperature of about 55 degrees Fahrenheit to set their fruit, so you should begin to see fruit in July, with the best harvest in September.

 Planting Patio Tomatoes